perymimon/react-anime-manager/README.md

 `useAnimeManager` also can used to animate a boolean flag .

-Because `true` and `false` considers as a different items each with its own state `useAnimeManager` return `array.length == 2` one item for tracking `false` and other item for tracking `true`.
-But because `{oneAtATime:true}` option add to `useAnimeManager` it return just the first state's item each time and hold  other changes until`done` called on `remove` phase.
+Since *true* and *false* treat each as a separate item with a separate state, *useAnimeManager* should return array.length == 2, however because the *{oneAtATime:true}* option was added, it returns every time only the first state's item and holds other items until the REMOVE phase removes them.

-This approch save from dealing with `array.map` when It is not necessary.
+This approach saves to dealing with `array.map` when it is not necessary.

 ```jsx codesandbox=animeManager
 import {useAnimeManager} from '@perymimon/react-anime-manager'